219

 Abstract

 We investigate the effectiveness of large language models (LLMs) for text diacritization in two typologically distinct languages: Arabic and Yoruba.
 To enable a rigorous evaluation, we introduce a novel multilingual dataset MultiDiac, with diverse samples that capture a range of diacritic ambiguities.
-We evaluate 14 LLMs varying in size, accessibility, and language coverage, and benchmark them against 6 specialized diacritization models.
+We evaluate 12 LLMs varying in size, accessibility, and language coverage, and benchmark them against 44 specialized diacritization models.
 Additionally, we fine-tune four small open-source models using LoRA for Yoruba.
-Our results show that many off-the-shelf LLMs outperform specialized diacritization models for both Arabic and Yoruba, but smaller models suffer from hallucinations.
-Fine-tuning on a small dataset can help improve diacritization performance and reduce hallucination rates.
+Our results show that many off-the-shelf LLMs outperform specialized diacritization models, but smaller models suffer from hallucinations.
+We find that fine-tuning on a small dataset can help improve diacritization performance and reduce hallucinations for Yoruba.

 View on arXiv